Dr Wenny Teo (张温惠)

 BA 3 Special Option:

-One World, One Dream: Contemporary Chinese Art and Spectacle (book)
+One World, One Dream: Contemporary Chinese Art and Spectacle (monograph, 2016) (in progress)

 - ‘Lost and Found Dogs: Desiring Production in Qiu Anxiong’s “We Are the World” in Hopfener, Birgitte et al, Negotiating Difference: Contemporary Chinese Art in the Global Context.
 (Weimar: Verlag und Datenbank für Geisteswissenschaften) 2012.